 Method 1: Recurring Billing

-The NetSuite Recurring Billing module is a straightforward approach which can accommodate for different billing requirements.
+The NetSuite Recurring Billing module is a straightforward approach that can accommodate different billing requirements.
 This module kicks in when a Sales Order is created in the system and the billing terms are defined.

-Not all business require a complex recurring billing/contract renewal solution.
+Not all businesses require a complex recurring billing/contract renewal solution.
 Some companies can thrive by simply keeping track of:

 - Billing dates